instana/openapi/spec/descriptions/tagSyntheticSettings.md

 - **active** Indicates if the Synthetic test is started or not.
 The default is true.
 - **applicationId** Unique identifier of the Application Perspective.
 - **configuration** An object which has two properties: syntheticType and the corresponding configuration object:
     - **syntheticType** The type of the Synthetic test.
-Supported values are HTTPAction, HTTScript, BrowserScript (Beta), WebpageAction (Beta), and WebpageScript (Beta).
+Supported values are HTTPAction, HTTScript, BrowserScript, WebpageAction, WebpageScript, and SSLCertificate.
 The locations assigned to execute this Synthetic test must support this syntheticType, i.e. the location's playbackCapabilities property.
     - **markSyntheticCall** Flag used to control if HTTP calls will be marked as synthetic calls/endpoints in Instana backend, so they can be ignored when calculating service and application KPIs, users can also check "Hide Synthetic Calls" checkbox to hide/show them in UI.
     - **retries** An integer type from 0 to 2, 0 by default.